LlamaMagic/DWMainStoryQuesting/Main Story Questing/ReadMe.md

 These steps will need to be done manually.

 * A Realm Reborn
-  * Quest 'The Labyrinth of the Ancients' and it's connected duty.
+  * Quest `The Labyrinth of the Ancients` and it's connected duty.
-  * Quest 'Syrcus Tower' and it's connected duty.
+  * Quest `Syrcus Tower` and it's connected duty.
-  * Quest 'The World of Darkness" and it's connected duty.
+  * Quest `The World of Darkness` and it's connected duty.

 * Heavensward